jakobzhao/geog571/lectures/lec07/readme.md

 **Base Map**

 Save your HTML document and open your web browser to your localhost server (http://localhost:8000).
 You will see the map we just created!
-Or you can open this map through the internal web server of Webstorm.
+Or you can open this map through the internal web server of Atom.
 After you synchronize your data to Github, you can even see your web map on the github page website.

 ![](img/basemap.jpg)